-You can remotely delete iPhone, iPad, Apple Watch or iPod Touch data by using the brilliant “Find My iPhone” App.
+You can remotely delete iPhone, iPad, Apple Watch or iPod Touch data from your lost device by using the brilliant “Find My iPhone” App.
 You can also delete the data by logging in to the iCloud website from any computer.

 This is perfect if you have lost your device and you want all of the data removed in case it falls into the wrong hands.
 After all you don’t want to be identified via the information in emails, text, photos, contacts, or diary appointments on your iPhone, iPad or iPod Touch.